-24. The consent holder must engage a suitably qualified and experienced engineer, a freshwater ecologist, and an expert familiar with whio, and a specialist in landscape, visual and natural character issues, to provide advice on the design of the weir and intake structures (including the diversion weir) with the objective to appropriately manage adverse effects on river morphology, sediment transport and potential adverse effects kōaro and whio.
+22. The consent holder must engage a suitably qualified and experienced engineer, a freshwater ecologist and an expert familiar with whio to provide advice on the design of the weir and intake structures (including the diversion weir) with the objective to appropriately manage adverse effects on river morphology, sediment transport, kōaro and whio.